shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 ### Easy to use

+> 1) Documentation linked from crates.io  2) Documentation contains decent
+> example on front page

+> 3. "Docs Coverage" info - I'm not sure if there's a way to get that right
+> now, but this is almost more important that test coverage.

-> rust docs:  Is there an intro and example on the top-level page?  are the rustdoc examples detailed enough to cover a range of usecases?  can i avoid reading through the files in the examples folder?
+> rust docs:  Is there an intro and example on the top-level page?  are the
+> rustdoc examples detailed enough to cover a range of usecases?  can i avoid
+> reading through the files in the examples folder?

+> Documentation:
+> - Is there a README?
+Does it give me example usage of the library?
+Point me
+>   to more details?
+> - Are functions themselves documented?
+> - Does the documentation appear to be up to date?

+> The GitHub repository pages, because there are no examples or detailed
+> descriptions on crates.io.
+From the GitHub readme I first checked the readme
+> itself for a code example, to get a feeling for the library.
+Then I looked
+> for links to documentation or tutorials and examples.
+The crates that did not
+> have this I discarded immediately.

+> When evaluating any library from crates.io, I first follow the repository
+> link -- often the readme is enough to know whether or not I like the actual
+> library structure.
+For me personally a library's usability is much more
+> important than performance concerns, so I look for code samples that show me
+> how the library is used.
+In the examples given, only peresil forces me to
+> look at the actual documentation to find an example of use.
+I want something
+> more than "check the docs" in a readme in regards to getting started.

+> I would like the entire README.md of each package to be visible on crates.io
+> I would like a culture where each README.md contains a runnable example

-Ok, this one isn't from the survey, it's from [this internals thread in Sept 2015](https://users.rust-lang.org/t/lets-talk-about-ecosystem-documentation/2791/24?u=carols10cents):
+Ok, this one isn't from the survey, it's from [a Sept 2015 internals thread][]:

+[a Sept 2015 internals thread]: https://users.rust-lang.org/t/lets-talk-about-ecosystem-documentation/2791/24?u=carols10cents

->> there should be indicator in Crates.io that show how much code is documented, this would help with choosing well done package.
+>> there should be indicator in Crates.io that show how much code is
+>> documented, this would help with choosing well done package.
 > I really love this idea!
-Showing a percentage or a little progress bar next to each crate with the proportion of public items with at least some docs would be a great starting point.
+Showing a percentage or a little progress bar next
+> to each crate with the proportion of public items with at least some docs
+> would be a great starting point.

 ### Maintenance

+> On nom's crates.io page I checked the version (2.0.0) and when the latest
+> version came out (less than a month ago).
+I know that versioning is
+> inconsistent across crates, but I'm reassured when a crate has V >= 1.0
+> because it typically indicates that the authors are confident the crate is
+> production-ready.
+I also like to see multiple, relatively-recent releases
+> because it signals the authors are serious about maintenance.

+> Answering yes scores points:  crates.io page:  Does the crate have a major
+> version >= 1?
+Has there been a release recently, and maybe even a steady
+> stream of minor or patch-level releases?

+> From github:
+> * Number of commits and of contributors (A small number of commits (< 100)
+> and of contributors (< 3) is often the sign of a personal project, probably
+> not very much used except by its author.
+All other things equal, I tend to
+> prefer active projects.);

 ### Quality

+> Tests:
+> - Is critical functionality well tested?
+> - Is the entire package well tested?
+> - Are the tests clear and descriptive?
+> - Could I reimplement the library based on these tests?
+> - Does the project have CI?
+> - Is master green?

 ### Popularity/credibility

+> 2) I look  at the number of download.
+If it is too small (~ <1000), I assume
+> the crate has not yet reached a good quality. nom catches my attention
+> because it has 200K download: I assume it is a high quality crate.

-> 1. Compare the number of downloads: More downloads = more popular = should be the best
+> 1. Compare the number of downloads: More downloads = more popular = should be
+> the best

+> Popularity:  - Although not being a huge factor, it can help tip the scale
+> when one is more popular or well supported than another when all other
+> factors are close.

 ### Overall

-> I can't pick a most important trait because certain ones outweigh others when combined, etc. I.e. number of downloads is OK, but may only suggest that it's been around the longest.
-Same with number of dependent crates (which probably spikes number of downloads).
-I like a crate that is well documented, has a large user base (# dependent crates + downloads + stars), is post 1.0, is active (i.e. a release within the past 6 months?), and it helps when it's a prominent author (but that I feel is an unfair metric).
+> I can't pick a most important trait because certain ones outweigh others when
+> combined, etc. I.e. number of downloads is OK, but may only suggest that it's
+> been around the longest.
+Same with number of dependent crates (which probably
+> spikes number of downloads).
+I like a crate that is well documented, has a
+> large user base (# dependent crates + downloads + stars), is post 1.0, is
+> active (i.e. a release within the past 6 months?), and it helps when it's a
+> prominent author (but that I feel is an unfair metric).

 ## Relevant bugs capturing other feedback